This guide covers everything you need to market your managed service/IT support business.

 That's one of the main reasons IT Rockstars exists today - the most significant pain point I had doing IT sales was the opportunity to sit down and speak with people that were interested in the managed IT service that I had to offer.
 The reason it was such a big pain point was due to the complete lack of any form of marketing we were doing.

-Yes, we had our company logo splashed across a couple of cars, and there might have been an annual press release about the latest high-level recruit on our team, but these were not anything to do with marketing.
+Yes, we had our business logo splashed across a couple of cars, and there might have been an annual press release about the latest high-level recruit on our team, but these were not anything to do with marketing.
 The press release was more for the benefit of the new employee and acted as a form or positioning by the owner.
 The car signage was part of the owner's fascination with cars, a complete petrol head.

 It is funny thinking about this now and what went on, in hindsight id I have put even 10% of my effort in any form of marketing campaign the pain of finding new prospects would have been minimal.
 Why am I telling you all of this?
 Simple since I have finally figured out what marketing can do for any business; it is probably the number one biggest priority I see for almost all technology businesses.